isomerpages/moe-yishuntownsec/_curriculum/Craft & Technology Department/Craft and Technology Department.md

 </tbody>
 </table>
 <h3>Department Overview</h3>
-<p>The Craft and Technology Department believes in providing students with
+<p>The Aesthetics and Technology Department believes in providing students
-an authentic learning experience to recognise&nbsp;their academic abilities and talents.
+with an authentic learning experience to recognise&nbsp;their academic abilities and talents.
 This year, our Secondary One students participated in the D&amp;T Hands-On Marvel Programme.
 They also visited the National Gallery and NUS Museum to appreciate artworks.</p>
 <p>Our Secondary Two students were engaged in music performance in class
 to deepen and contextualise students’ understanding and appreciation of music from local and global cultures.
 They also attended the SensaYTion